 Audacity is an Open Source audio application designed to be a full-featured, yet easy to use multi-track recording and editing suite.
-Dev version also available.
+Also available as a portable app.

 Audacity can record live audio through a microphone, mixer, digitize recordings from other media, and capture streaming audio.
 Audacity can record, import and export, modify quality, has a ton of built-in effects, analyze capabilities, plug-ins, and just so much more we're scratching the surface.

 It supports almost all of the popular audio formats out there, including WAV, AIFF, Ogg Vorbis, FLAC, MP3, and FFmpeg-compatible files.
 Oddly enough, the one format it does not support is M4a, which is popular with Apple and iTunes.
 If your music library has a lot of songs you downloaded from iTunes, you're going to need to download a converter first.

 Audacity offers some support within the application.
 It includes a quick help (local or the internet), a user manual online, a Wiki page with tips, tricks and more, and a link to their online forum.

 We're not going to claim to be audiophiles or sound engineers, far from it, but we feel Audacity is every bit as good as some professional applications on the market.

 Like it?
 Love it?
 Leave a comment below.
 Please note that comments requesting support or pointing out listing errors will be deleted.
 Visit our Support Forums for help or drop an email to mgnews @ majorgeeks.com to report mistakes.
 Thank you!comments powered by Disqus